The JRB presents a new short story by Keletso Mopai.

 Solly glances at the girl’s hair, then her dry lips, and says to me, ‘Let me come with you.
 I am hungry too.’

 We play a video game in my room.
 Ntsiki doesn’t call Solly by his name, as if she’s afraid she’ll say it wrong.
-I can tell she is uncomfortable around him, usually by now she would be sitting on my bed, eating and going through my old photo albums.
+I can tell she is uncomfortable around him, usually by now she would be sitting on my bed, eating the food I had kept for her and going through my old photo albums.

 - Keletso Mopai is the author of the acclaimed short story collection If You Keep Digging.
 Her work can be found in The JRB, Catapult, Imbiza Journal, Lolwe, Brittle Paper, and various other publications.